 Ishi, Oroville's most famous resident, was the last of the Yahi Indians and is considered the last "Stone Age" Indian to come out of the wilderness and into western civilization.
 When he appeared in Oroville around 1911, he was immediately thrust into the national spotlight.
 The Visitor's Center at Lake Oroville has a thorough exhibit and documentary film on Ishi and his life in society.

-Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
-Check the official website for more details.
+Check Reviews and Ratings: Read the reviews and ratings to understand the business's reputation and reliability.
+Verify Contact Information: Verify the phone numbers and email addresses listed.
+Visit the business's official website if available.
 Verify Location: Confirm the location using the provided Google map.

-Check Weather: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Operational Status: Make sure the business is open on your planned visit day, including any public holidays.
+Weather Conditions: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Operational Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Handling Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+Reporting Legal Issues: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
 Report the problem to local consumer protection agencies if necessary.
-Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
-Submit a report using the following form: Contact Us Form
+Reporting Listing Issues: If you notice a business is closed or has incorrect contact details, inform us.
+Use this form to report the issue: Contact Us Form